 I’m a huge sucker for coconut.
 Samoas are hands-down my favorite Girl Scout Cookie, coconut shrimp was always my choice at Red Lobster, and coconut macaroons never last very long in our house.
 So, when I saw Smitten Kitchen’s recipe for Plush Coconut Cake, I knew I needed to give it a try.
-The recipe you see below has been altered a bit — the coconut flavor in the original recipe was very subtle, so I added strawberries to really made the flavors pop — but Deb Pereleman’s base recipe was an awesome place to start.Jump to Recipe
+The recipe for strawberry coconut wacky cake you see below has been altered a bit — the coconut flavor in the original recipe was very subtle, so I added strawberries to really made the flavors pop — but Deb Pereleman’s base recipe was an awesome place to start.Jump to Recipe

 What makes this cake “wacky”?
 It rises and tastes like a normal cake – but doesn’t contain any butter or eggs.
-This variety of cake is also known as a Depression cake, presumably because the aforementioned ingredients were difficult for city-dwellers to keep on hand if they couldn’t afford to keep their icebox…well, icy.
+This variety of vegan coconut cake is also known as a Depression cake, presumably because the aforementioned ingredients were difficult for city-dwellers to keep on hand if they couldn’t afford to keep their icebox…well, icy.
 So, yes, this cake is egg-free, dairy-free, and vegan, but you wouldn’t realize it when eating a slice.
 It is just as moist and delicious as a traditional cake, and I happily serve it to guests sans dietary restrictions who are none the wiser.

 But wait – if this cake doesn’t use eggs, how will it rise?
 Excellent question!
 This cake will take advantage of the classic elementary science experiment – the combination of baking soda and vinegar.
 Our last step before baking involves pouring acetic acid (white vinegar) into the batter containing sodium bicarbonate (baking soda), producing bubbles of carbon dioxide that give lift to the batter.
 It’s a creative way to bake a cake, and it definitely tastes better than a baking soda volcano.